Melbourne tram route 112: History

 The South Melbourne cable line was converted to electric traction by the MMTB on 25 July 1937, with the section of track between Clarendon Street and Hanna Street (now Kings Way) along City Road abandoned in favour of a new section of track along Clarendon Street, between City Road and Flinders Street.
 This allowed trams to travel from St Kilda to Collins Street, along Clarendon Street and Spencer Street.

-On 8 November 1959 the track along Mary Street and Beaconsfield Parade, St Kilda West was abandoned in favour of a short extension along Park Street to Fitzroy Street, St Kilda, route 112's final terminus.
+On 8 November 1959, the track along Mary Street and Beaconsfield Parade, St Kilda West was abandoned in favour of a short extension along Park Street to Fitzroy Street, St Kilda, route 112's final terminus.

-From the 1950s until 1992 this line ran mainly as two separate routes which overlapped along Collins Street.
+From the 1950s until 1992, this line ran mainly as two separate routes which overlapped along Collins Street.
 Route 12, ran from the Fitzroy Street, St Kilda terminus to St Vincent's Plaza, with the destinations being 'South Melbourne - St Kilda Beach' and 'City - Brunswick Street' respectively.
 Route 11 was similar to the current route, running from West Preston to the city, terminating at Spencer Street, where trams would reverse.
 The destinations were simply 'West Preston' and 'City'.
 A route 10 also operated out of peak hours, which traversed the whole line from West Preston to St Kilda Beach.

-Route 10 was discontinued after 29 April 1995, with only routes 11 and 12 operating, which were then replaced by route 112 in 2002, a new number for the old route 10.
+Route 10 was discontinued after 29 April 1995, with only routes 11 and 12 operating.
+In mid-2000, W-class trams were temporarily removed from service due to brake issues.
+As a result, on 7 August 2000, route 112 was introduced to replace routes 11 and 12 during weekdays, and was essentially a new number for the old route 10.
+It later (believed to be 9 September 2001) became a full-day service with route 11 becoming peak-hour only and route 12 withdrawn.

-In 2005 route 112 was part of the Think>Tram project, with measures aimed at improving tram services introduced to Clarendon Street, South Melbourne.
+In 2005, route 112 was part of the Think>Tram project, with measures aimed at improving tram services introduced to Clarendon Street, South Melbourne.

-With the extension of the Collins Street tram tracks into Docklands on 21 September 2009, route 11 was resurrected for peak hour services running from West Preston down Collins Street and terminating in the Docklands.

-On 26 July 2014, route 112 was withdrawn and replaced by routes 11 and 12.
+On 27 July 2014, route 112 was withdrawn and replaced by routes 11 and 12.
 This was part of the program by Yarra Trams to simplify the network and increase passenger capacity.